2008 Northern Illinois University shooting: Personal life

-Education
+College years

+In August 2002, Kazmierczak enrolled at Northern Illinois University (NIU), graduating as a bachelor of arts with a Dean's award and later majoring in sociology (with an emphasis on criminology) and political sciences in 2007.
+He was described by faculty and tutors as a standout student and never had problems with campus police or any disciplinary incident.
+Kazmierczak and one of his mentoring professors authored an article about self-harm in U.S. prisons which was published in the academic journal Criminology & Public Policy.

+Despite being regarded as a model student by faculty, Kazmierczak was described as "strange" or "weird" by his residence hall roommate and other students, who reported that Kazmierczak used to keep to himself and obsessively focus on his studies.
+During his time at NIU, Kazmierczak had few friends and was known for his fascination with horror movies and violent video games.

 Kazmierczak graduated from NIU in 2006 where he received the Dean's award in 2006 and was considered a stand-out, well-regarded student.
 Campus police describe him as a "fairly normal" and an "unstressed person."
 Faculty, students, and staff "revered" him, and there was no indication of any trouble.
 Kristie Bongiovanni (now formally Kristie Crane), academic advisor of the sociology department, worked closely with Kazmierczak and described never having seen any behaviors indicative of violence.
 NIU President John G. Peters said that he had "a very good academic record, no record of trouble."
 Kazmierczak was vice-president of the NIU chapter of the American Correctional Association; he had also written about the U.S. correctional system, specifically prisons.

 In 2006, Kazmierczak, along with two other graduate students and under the lead authorship of a sociology professor, co-authored an academic paper entitled "Self-injury in Correctional Settings: 'Pathology' of Prisons or of Prisoners?"; it was published in the academic journal Criminology & Public Policy.